MicrosoftDocs/visualstudio-docs.zh-tw/docs/deployment/how-to-include-a-data-file-in-a-clickonce-application.md

 ---
-title: 'How to: Include a Data File in a ClickOnce Application |Microsoft Docs' ms.custom: '' ms.date: 11/04/2016 ms.technology: vs-ide-deployment ms.topic: conceptual
+title: HOW TO：Include a Data File in a ClickOnce Application |Microsoft Docs ms.date: 11/04/2016 ms.topic: conceptual
 dev_langs:
 - VB